hx2A/whitney-example-code/README.md

 ## Image Compression and Decompression

 The River is a Circle (2025) and The Earth Eaters (2025) are both image-heavy works with well over 100K images between the two of them.
 Some of the image sequences are quite large and would consume several GBs of memory each.
 This causes a serious problem because the computer's RAM, VRAM, and the Java Virtual Machine's heap size are all limited.
 It is critical to stay well within memory limits to avoid garbage collection pauses.
 Memory issues and garbage collection pauses cause visual stutters or brief freezes in the work.
-Much effort has gone into making sure visual stutters never happen.
+Much effort has gone into ensuring visual stutters never happen.

 The River is a Circle (2025) runs on a small Intel NUC computer with 32 GB of RAM.
 The Earth Eaters (2025) runs on a larger NUC computer with 64 GB of RAM and a NVidia 4060 GPU with only 8 GB of VRAM.

-We came up with clever ideas for how to get the software to fit within these memory constraints.
-What we came up with are bespoke image compression algorithms that are either lossless or visually indistinguishable from the original images.
+We devised clever ideas for how to get the software to fit within these memory constraints.
+Our solutions are bespoke image compression algorithms that are either lossless or visually indistinguishable from the original images.
 These are not general purpose image compression algorithms, but they are algorithms that are precisely effective for our needs.

 The main idea is to pre-process the source images to compress multiple source images into a single image that can later be used to display all of the source images.
 We use Python code to generate these compressed images that will need a custom shader to display correctly.
 This is effectively an on-GPU image decompression algorithm.
 If we compress four images into one, we can reduce memory usage by 75%.